beeware/briefcase/docs/en/about/faq.md

 If the package is pure-Python (i.e., it does not contain a binary library), that's all you need to do.

-If the package contains a binary component, you'll need to ensure that a binary wheel is available for the platform you're targeting:
+If the package contains a binary component, you'll need to ensure that a binary wheel is available for the platform you are targeting:

 - **macOS, Linux, Windows**: Binary wheels are hosted on [PyPI](https://pypi.org).
 - **Android**: See the [Android platform documentation][android-third-party-packages].
 - **iOS**: See the [iOS platform documentation][ios-third-party-packages].
 - **Web**: Binary wheel support is currently limited to [those provided by the Pyodide project](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).

+## How do I install and run Briefcase?

+See the [How to run Briefcase](../how-to/run-briefcase.md) how-to guide.
+Briefcase can be installed with `pip` into a virtual environment, or run ad-hoc with `uvx` or `pipx`.

+## Can I use uvx or pipx to run Briefcase?

+Yes.
+Both `uvx` and `pipx` create isolated environments for Briefcase so it does not clutter your system Python.
+See the [How to run Briefcase](../how-to/run-briefcase.md) guide for installation and usage details.